hongmiao-wu/pomodoro-timer/README.md

 # Pomodoro Timer

-This is a simple Pomodoro Timer web app built with React and Vite.
-The application allows users to switch between the Pomodoro, Short Break, and Long Break phases.
+This is a simple Pomodoro Timer web app built using React and Vite.
+You can try it out here: https://pomodoro-timer-pearl-delta.vercel.app/.
+The app enables users to seamlessly switch between Pomodoro, Short Break, and Long Break phases.
 The code was built with the help of GitHub Copilot.
 As a learning exercise, the UI/UX is implemented as closely as possible to [Pomofocus](https://pomofocus.io/).

 ![Pomodoro Timer Screenshot](./screenshot.png)